nordic-institute/X-Road/doc/Sidecar/security_server_sidecar_user_guide.md

 ### 2.12 First-Boot Hook Scripts

-Executable scripts mounted into `/etc/xroad/entrypoint.d/` run once, on the container's first boot: after the image's own database provisioning and configuration seeding, before supervisord starts any X-Road service.
-The database (embedded or external) is up and reachable at that point, so a hook can call the native configuration tool to seed rows the operator needs in place before services start, for example:
+Executable scripts mounted into `/etc/xroad/entrypoint.d/` run once, on the container's first boot, as the last provisioning step: after the image's own database provisioning, configuration seeding and secret-store setup, and before supervisord starts any X-Road service.
+The database (embedded or external) is up and reachable at that point, and the secret store is initialized, so a hook can call the native configuration tool to seed rows the operator needs in place before services start, for example:

 ```bash
 #!/bin/bash